jingyingyue/flack/README.md

 By clicking on any channel from the channel list, a user will join that channel and be redirected to that channel's room.
 Messages previously sent in that channel, if any, will automatically be loaded.
 Only the 100 most recent messages is stored.

 ### 4. Send Message
 Enabled only when a user joins a channel.
 Messages sent by a user will be visible to all other users who joined the same channel.
 When a user joins/leaves a channel, a notification message will automatically be sent.
-Supports the sending of attachments, which will be sent as a message with a download link **(personal touch)**.
+Supports the sending of attachments, which will be sent as a message with a download link.

-## Files
-### 1. application.py
-Python file that renders `index.html` and performs socket events.
-Created global variables `users`, `channels` and `messages` to store data as well as `limit` to specify the maximum number of recent messages to store.

-### 2. index.html
-HTML file that sets the layout of the application.
-Certain elements are dynamically set based on user behaviour, such as the inner HTMLs for `#user` and `#channel-name`.

-### 3. script.js
-JavaScript file that connects to a websocket and listen for events.
-Also where the storing of data across browser sessions occur.

-### 4.style.css
-CSS stylesheet that sets the design of the application.